Crossing State Lines ∙ Drug Trafficking

 - Drug trafficking

-Contact Ames Drug Trafficking Attorney ∙ Free Initial Consultations
+Contact Ames Drug Trafficking Attorneys ∙ Free Initial Consultations

 With interstate drug charges, time is of the essence, especially when the case is being prosecuted in federal court.
 Contacting an attorney as soon as possible will give that attorney the best chance of getting you the best outcome possible.
 Spellman Law, P.C., offers free initial consultations, so you can talk with a lawyer about your options.
-Call or contact the firm online to schedule your free initial consultation.
+Schedule a free consultation online or by calling our office at 515-222-4330.